dalnefre/FPGA/tutorial/counter/README.md

 which is like `always`, except that it only executes once.
 We use `begin` and `end` to include multiple statements in the `initial` block.
 As with any procedural block, these statements execute sequentially.
-We arrange to dump all of the variable values to the `test_bench.vcd` file.
+We arrange to dump all of the variable values to the `count_0.vcd` file.
 The `#50;` statement is a delay of 50 time-units with a null statement to execute.
 The `$display` directive prints formatted information